Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Introduction

-{\bf Structure of the paper}
+\subsection{Structure of the paper}

-We begin in \Cref{mutsec} by surveying part of the geometric model for relative Ginzburg algebras of triangulated surfaces, followed by the application to the categorification of the mutation matrices of cluster algebras.
-The main technical constructions and proofs appear in the later sections.
-In \Cref{sec2}, we introduce some preliminaries from higher category theory, most importantly the Grothendieck construction.
-In \Cref{sec3}, we recall the notion of a parametrized perverse schober from \cite{Chr21} and discuss the perverse schobers describing relative Ginzburg algebras.
-In \Cref{sec4,homsec}, we construct the global sections associated to curves and describe the morphisms objects in terms of intersections.
-In \Cref{Jacsec}, we discuss the relation with the Jacobian gentle algebra.
-In the final \Cref{secflip}, we give the geometric description of the derived equivalences associated to flips of the $n$-angulations.
+We begin in \Cref{sec:mutation} by surveying a part of the geometric model for relative Ginzburg algebras of triangulated surfaces, followed by the application to the categorification of the extended mutation matrices of cluster algebras of the surfaces.
+The main technical constructions and proofs are deferred to the later \Cref{sec:objsfromcurves,sec:homs}.
+In \Cref{sec:highercats}, we introduce some preliminaries from higher category theory, most importantly the Grothendieck construction.
+In \Cref{sec:schobers}, we recall the notion of a parametrized perverse schober from \cite{Chr22} and discuss the perverse schobers describing relative higher Ginzburg algebras.
+In \Cref{sec:objsfromcurves,sec:homs}, we construct the global sections associated to curves and describe the morphisms objects in terms of intersections.
+In \Cref{subsec:Jacobian}, we observe that the Jacobian algebra of such a relative Ginzburg algebra $\mathscr{G}_\mathcal{T}$ is a gentle algebra and compute the homology algebra of $\mathscr{G}_\mathcal{T}$.
+In \Cref{subsec:flips}, we give the geometric description of the derived equivalences associated to flips of the $n$-angulations.